 If you have completed one of the above-mentioned Design Thinking programs, you are eligible to apply for the next Advanced Track.

-Applications for the Advanced Track winter semester 2020-21 are open from the middle of May to 31 July 2020.
+Applications for the Advanced Track winter semester 2020/21 are now open.
 To apply, register on our online application platform and upload all necessary documents until August 14th, 2020.

 The Design Thinking Advanced Track is an official certificate study program of the University of Potsdam.